ElementsProject/lightning/doc/lightningd-config.5.md

 to complain or fix to whatever is using the old API.
 It can be specified multiple times for different features.

+### Whitespace Handling

+Because it's a common error, we automatically trim whitespace from the end of most configuration options.
+Exceptions are noted below:

+- `log-prefix`: Preserves whitespace at the end.
+- `alias`: Preserves whitespace at the end.

 ### Bitcoin control options:

 Bitcoin control options: